kjendrzyca/best-practices/README.md

 # BestPractices
-This is the mind dump place to store my favorite software development practices, rules of thumb and quotes (some of them paraphrased by me).
+Mind dump for my favorite software development practices, rules of thumb and quotes.
-The source of those practices are books, talks, articles and many more.

 ##Clean code
 - Focus on readability (for a sake of other team members), not on perfection.
-- If something is too big for your head you cannot reason about it ~Dan North
+- "If something is too big for your head you cannot reason about it"
 - Minimize 'Cognitive Load' - thinking too much over a simple thing.
 - "See what's really there" - if there is an inconsistency:
     - it may be a special case